serghiou/transparency-indicators/README.md

-# Assessment of transparency across the biomedical literature: how open is open?
+# Transparency across the biomedical literature: how open is open?

 <div align='justify'>